manassaloi/manassaloi.github.io/_posts/2020-02-10-best-products.markdown

 title: "2 characteristics of great businesses"

 ---
-**1/The best businesses don't just cater to the existing market, but also lead to TAM expansion**
+**1/ The best businesses don't just cater to the existing market, but also lead to TAM expansion**

 Zoom did not just solve video conferencing for businesses who needed it.
 It also allowed people to start remote first companies